In this lesson on wayfinding, we will look at arrows on signage for when you are designing with navigation and wayfinding in mind!

 - The arrows are way too small and hence lack any clarity from any kind of distance.

-- The arrows, once again, we see are pointing into text!
-An absolute no no in signage design for wayfinding.
+- The arrows, once again, we see are pointing into text and this is something you should always avoid!when designing directional signage.
 It is proven that this makes it harder for users to sub-consciously use the sign intuitively, because users look at the arrow and the text and then consider what direction to go, as opposed to seeing the direction and then the location.

 The arrows on signage should be clear and easy to see.

 Take a look at the image above and compare it with the previous sign!
-A huge different in clarity and readability I am sure you will agree!
+A huge difference in clarity and readability I am sure you will agree!

-Key Point 4 – Good contrast for the arrows on the signage background
+Key Point 4 – Good Background Contrast for the Arrows on Signage

 There should be a good contrast between the arrows & the background.